Bruderjulian/PackageStats/README.md

 # PackageStats

 A Package (or generally speaking, a Project) Scanner and Viewer!
 It scans all entries and outputs their File Stats and other information.
 (See [Usage](#usage) & [Scanner Output](#Scanner-Output))

+**Currently are major Changes and rewrites happening for Multi Save Support!
+Because of that in the most cases the functions will only work partial!**

 ## Contents